-3. Personal Days After the ninety (90) working days probationary period, up to three (3) days leave with pay may be granted by the Department Head in any one year for personal or private reasons.
+3. Personal Days After the ninety (90) working days probationary period, up to three (3) days leave with pay may be granted by the employee's Department Head, or the Town Manager if the employee is a Department Head, in any one year for personal or private reasons.
 No deduction will be made from sick leave credit.
 Personal days may be granted to regular part-time employees on a pro-rated schedule commensurate with their annual hours worked.
 Personal days may not be accumulated and no payment shall be made at termination for unused days.